|

 finished the 'Temperance Club' night in October

-the Inspiral Carpets, Liam was a devoted fan of
+Liam was a devoted fan of the Stone Roses.

-the Stone Roses.
 It was a wonderful community.
+The older generation

-The older generation would hang out too.
-Mark E Smith
+would hang out too.
+Mark E Smith of The

 The

-less welcome visitors to the DJ box.
-At the end of one night a lad
+welcome visitors to the DJ box.
+At the end of one

-drew a gun on me and demanded my records.
-Jon Da Silva
+night a lad drew a gun on me and demanded my records.

-he liked the records I was playing, rather than shoot me because
+liked the records I was playing, rather than shoot

 |